joshyhud/josh-hudson-new/src/posts/first-three-months.md

 ![alt text](../images/level-up.jpeg "Level up")

 We are always learning and take the downtime between projects to learn as much as possible as when in projects time is precious.
 Apart from styling amendments i worked with mysql databases and managing these.
 MySQL and MsSQL is definitely worth looking in to as these skills are invaluable for a developer.
-The language is oretty straight forward for simple statements.
+The language is pretty straight forward for simple statements.

-'''
 SELECT * FROM database
-'''

 This will get all table contents from a certain named database.
 There are a few symbols to use but i treat MySQL as talking to someone real as you ask it something in nearly plain english and it will respond.